How To Wholesale Real Estate In California: Step-By-Step (2024)

 For more about California wholesaling laws, see our article, which answers the important question: Is wholesaling real estate legal in California?

-It explains why wholesaling is legal in California and cites specific California laws like their Business and Professions Code which oversees the state’s real estate laws such as:
+It explains why wholesaling is legal in California and cites specific wholesaling real estate laws in California like their Business and Professions Code, which oversees the state’s real estate laws such as:

 How Much Do Real Estate Wholesalers Make In California?